Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "Hngh...
 Snuff it, you big dummy."

 Just then, someone walked in from behind.
 Kyrie, standing behind Mio, saw his approach, "**Oh, there you are, Teach!**" And the rest of the Agnian formerly greeting them ran back, while Sena and Taion did the Agnian welcoming stance.
 Mio followed thereafter.
-The other soldiers stood on both side doing it too, giving a central alleyway for him to approach Mio and the others.
+The other soldiers stood on both sides doing it too, giving a central alleyway for him to walk through and approached Mio and the others.

 Dark jacket with pointed edge at the bottom side, white boots, wearing dark blue armor, pale gray-green skin, pointed ears, beige (relatively) short hair, and small emerald iris, and something like an emerald crystal covered by a strand of hair on his right, whom welcomed Mio back.
 "Mio, Sena, Taion.
 You're...
 It's- wonderful to see you again."

 Mio: "I'm truly sorry, Commander Teach.
 We never meant to-"

-And he held out his palm to stop her.
-"The details can wait till later.
+And he held out his palm to stop her. "_The details_ can wait till later.
 I'm sure you'd appreciate a rest, no?
 I imagine getting here was... _by no means a simple task._ Am I right?"

 "...Yes.
 We appreciate your concern."

 Then, peering behind her shoulder, "And as for our visitors here...
 We can make our introductions later."

-"Mm."
-Noah agreed.
+"_Mm_."
+Noah agreed facelessly.
 Mio peered behind to look at the Kevesi, and turn to look at Teach, haven't sensed anything not right yet.

 "Well then."
-And he turned around and return to his post probably.
+And he turned around to return to his post, probably, showing no sign of being an enemy to the group.

 ---

 Still outside, the same location as before, after Teach and the overly-excited soldiers left.
 Noah: "He was kind of strange.
-Quiet, but I could feel something threatening in him..."
+Quiet, _but I could feel something threatening in him..._"

 Eunie: "Yeah, are you sure about this?
 He didn't even question us."